apache/carbondata/docs/datamap/lucene-datamap-guide.md

 **Note:** For lucene queries and syntax, refer to [lucene-syntax](www.lucenetutorial.com/lucene-query-syntax.html)

 ## Data Management with lucene datamap
-Once there is lucene datamap is created on the main table, following command on the main table is not supported:
+Once lucene datamap is created on the main table, following command on the main table is not supported:
 1. Data management command: `UPDATE/DELETE`.
 2. Schema management command: `ALTER TABLE DROP COLUMN`, `ALTER TABLE CHANGE DATATYPE`, `ALTER TABLE RENAME`.

 **Note**: Adding a new column is supported, and for dropping columns and change datatype command, CarbonData will check whether it will impact the lucene datamap, if not, the operation is allowed, otherwise operation will be rejected by throwing exception.

 3. Partition management command: `ALTER TABLE ADD/DROP PARTITION`.

 However, there is still way to support these operations on main table, in current CarbonData release, user can do as following:
 1. Remove the lucene datamap by `DROP DATAMAP` command.
 2. Carry out the data management operation on main table.
 3. Create the lucene datamap again by `CREATE DATAMAP` command.
 Basically, user can manually trigger the operation by re-building the datamap.